m-nny/cc/README.md

 ## Sequence diagram

-You can find sequence diagrams in `schema` folder.
+You can find sequence diagrams in `schemas` folder.